 Please be aware that Bit Trade does not create a wallet for you and only send cryptocurrency to wallets you have created.

 This ensures you are the one in control of your assets, including bitcoin and Ether.
 It’s a big part of our mission to empower people to have control and ownership over their money, finances, and investments.
 Controlling your wallet is a core part of this.
 But, if you get stuck on creating a wallet, you can reach out to our friendly support team at [email protected] who will be happy to guide you.
 Never use a wallet address someone has given you.
 Always use one you have created yourself.

-A quick caution about wallets: Remember, wallets are the sole storage place of your bitcoin or Ether.
+A quick caution about wallets: Remember, wallets are the sole storage place of your bitcoin or other cryptocurrency.
 If your wallet is compromised or lost, there is usually no way to recover access.
 We do not endorse one wallet provider over another, nor do we provide wallets for our customers.
 We suggest you conduct a little research, and choose a wallet provider that suits your individual needs.

 Also referred to as “Browser-based wallets” or “eWallets”, web wallets are the easiest type of wallet to create and protect.

 You do, however, need to choose your web wallet service provider carefully, as they will host and hold your bitcoin.
 You can view a comprehensive list of web wallet providers on the bitcoin wiki.